SoloSynth1/pisugar2-go/README.md

 ## But why?

-While I admire all the hard works the amazing folks at PiSugar has put up to shell out a fully-featured, fully-fledged power manager, sometimes however, a simple solution is all you need...
+While I admire all the hard works the amazing folks at PiSugar has put up to shell out a fully-featured, fully-fledged power manager, sometimes however, a simple CLI utility script is all you need...

 - Works on `ArchArm` - `dpkg`/`rpm` not required
 - Daemon-free - Drains power only when you run the commands